 An agricultural revolution is needed, in my opinion: acquiring the latest technology, establishing workshops and trainings so farmers can benefit financially from their land instead of just making ends meet for their families.
 Haven’t we learned that the Peruvian way will always be the informal way?
 I believed the current president could change the mental chip of our idiosyncrasy as Peruvians but it doesn’t seem that way.

-If we were to do things the right way we could become one of the leading food suppliers worldwide.
-Our farmers would definitely be in a much better position financially and socially.
-Isn’t this part of the so-called social inclusion they’ve been talking about for years?
-The native Peruvians, who are the majority and unfortunately still the neediest, would feel as if the government actually cares about them this time around.
+If Peru were to do things the right way, it could become one of the leading food suppliers worldwide.
+Peru’s farmers would definitely be in a much better position financially and socially.
+Isn’t this part of the social inclusion the government has been talking about for years?
+Native Peruvians, who are the majority and unfortunately still the neediest, would feel as if the government actually cares about them this time around.